canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 Another scenario that may become recurrent would be choosing an open source software and using the community version and later down the road going for tender for professional support and maintenance.

-When custom development is requiring the use of contracted developers, ensure that the proper rights to the source code are obtained to release as open source in accordance to the [Standard for Publishing Open Source Code](publishing-open-source-code.md).
+When custom development requires the use of contracted developers, ensure that the proper rights to the source code are obtained to release as open source in accordance to the [Guide for Publishing Open Source Code](publishing-open-source-code.md).

 ## Use Open Source Software Without Modification